 - Check if the bicycle is in working condition before using it – check for breaks and light, if using at night.

 - Always use the bicycle lane.
-In its absence, ride the bike on extreme right or left side (whichever is right in your country) of the road and move along with traffic.
+In its absence, ride the bike on the extreme right or left side (whichever is right in your country) of the road and move along with traffic.
 Keep your eyes and ears open to make way for larger and faster vehicles behind you.

 - Always use a light in areas with poor visibility and at night, to be easily noticed by motorists.
+It is helpful to wear reflective material and flashing lights to help motorists notice you in the dark.

 Do not allow kids to ride a cycle on busy streets without parental supervision.